nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Amy imported combined ISS and HISEAS manifest from local computer to server
 * Amy imported and demultiplexed the data using the combined manifest
 * Amy initially encountered an error:
-  * Wenny suggested that the problem might be due to the quotation marks in the manifest file or the file format (tsv instead of csv)
      * Irina found that it could potentially be the manifest file format that could cause the error
      * Amy fixed the error by converting the csv to a tsv
 * Amy converted the resulting demux.qza to a qzv file